KentStateWeb/rwd/_assignments/css2.md

 ### Style the Footer

 1. Almost done!
-Now, make the H2 in the footer only appear in gold: #eaab00.
+Now, make the headings (typically H2's) in the footer only appear in gold: #eaab00.
 2. Style the DT elements to appear in gold as well, make them uppercase with a font size of .9em, bold and a bottom margin of .5em.
 3. Make the DD Elements have a left margin of 0, a bottom margin of 1em, a font-size of .9em and a 1.5 line height.
 4. You'll notice that the email address is unreadable.
-To fix this, make all links in the footer appear in white.
+To fix this, make all links (a tags) in the footer appear in white.
-5. Give the footer a 1em padding on the bottom so that there's some breathing room at the end of the window.
+5. Give the footer 1em padding on the bottom so that there's some breathing room at the end of the window.

 ### Change Box-Sizing

-1. Finally, you'll notice that some of the elements still continue to overflow on small screens.
+Finally, you'll notice that some of the elements still continue to overflow on small screens.
 That's because of the extra padding and borders we've added.

-To fix this, add this global style to make all boxes take their borders into account.  * { box-sizing: border-box; }
+To fix this, add this global style to make all boxes take their borders into account.
+Use * { box-sizing: border-box; }

 ### Submitting the Assignment